Tuesday, June 18, 2019

 Wherefore the said Eleanor pray'd the Interposition of the General Assembly, that the Marriage Covenant between the said James and said Eleanor might be dissolved, &c.
 Upon which Petition 'twas ordered, that the said Petitioner be heard on the third Day of the sitting of the General Assembly next after the first Day of March next ensuing, and that the Petitioner cause the Order, with the Substance of said Petition, to be advertized in a publick Print three Weeks, thereby notifying the said James Stickney to appear and shew Cause why the Prayer of the said Petition should not be granted.
 Attest.
 Theaodore Atkinson."

-The following short bibliography explores the history of divorce in America.
+The begin to explore the history of divorce in America, see:

 Basch, Norma.
 Framing American Divorce: From the Revolutionary Generation to the Victorians.
 Berkeley: University of California Press, 1999.

 Chused, Richard H. Private Acts in Public Places: A Social History of Divorce in the Formative Years of American Family Law.
 Philadelphia: University of Pennsylvania Press, 1994.

 Cott, Nancy.
 Public Vows: A History of Marriage and the Nation.
 Cambridge: Harvard University Press, 2000.

 Degler, Carl N. At Odds: Women and the Family in America from the Revolution to the Present.
 New York: Oxford University Press, 1980.

 Hartog, Henrick.
 Man and Wife in America: A History.
 Cambridge: Harvard University Press, 2000.